 Fingerprint Checks in the News

 In-home care isn’t the only industry facing this dilemma.
-Uber and Lyft have been under fire recently, and some states are taking action to raise the standards for ride-hailing drivers.
+Uber and Lyft have been under fire and some states are taking action to raise the standards for ride-hailing drivers.
 You wouldn’t get into a car with a stranger without some assurance of your safety.
 And you certainly don’t want to bring unverified caregivers into your parent’s home either.